-The Mindfulness-Based Emotional and Social Intelligence (MESI) Certificate in the WSU Honors College teaches happiness as a life skill and provides Honors students with the tools to improve their performance, relationships, health and happiness.
+The MESI Certificate in the Honors College teaches happiness as a life skill and provides Honors students with the tools to improve their performance, relationships, health and happiness.
 Through innovative coursework, workshops, local and global service projects, and guest speakers, the MESI Certificate trains students in mindfulness, self-awareness, self-management, empathy and compassion and prepares them for a life of personal and professional integrity and engagement.

 The MESI Certificate helps students from any major – pre-med to business to criminal justice – improve their marketability and job performance while becoming more compassionate human beings and leaders in their respective fields.